 6. Tired all the time

 This is probably the biggest clue of food intolerance in children.
-They’re quite normally little bundles of pure energy!
+They’re quite normally little bundles of pure energy and can play for hours on end!
 So, if your child gets tired easily and lacks energy all the time, then it’s a little suspicious, isn’t it?

 There is some evidence that sensitivity to gluten in wheat, rye, and barley can trigger symptoms of fatigue, foggy mind, and just general grumpiness.
 Some sensitive individuals may also experience tummyache and diarrhea (5).